ParkerShorey/old-parkershorey.github.io/README.md

 # Website
-a bunch of random things i stole from other places. credits can be found in the html files themselves. i didn't change anything too much (ther than a few minor changes)
+a bunch of random things i stole from other places. credits can be found in the html files themselves. i didn't change anything too much (other than a few minor changes)